 Performance management at the employee level is an on-going interactive process between an employee and her/his supervisor about the employee's performance.
 Face-to-face on-going communication is an essential requirement of the process and covers the full performance cycle.
-For effectiveness of operation the cycle is divided into integrated phases or elements of - d) Managing the outcomes of assessment
+For effectiveness of operation the cycle is divided into integrated phases or elements of -

-- a) Performance planning and agreement: - b) Performance monitoring, developing and control; - c) Performance assessment or appraisal; and
+- Performance planning and agreement;

+- Performance monitoring, developing and control;

+- Performance assessment or appraisal; and

+- Managing the outcomes of assessment